Far-Beyond-Dev/PebbleVault/README.md

 # PebbleVault

+> [!CAUTION]
+> PebbleVault is still in early development and is not meant to be used in any production environments yet.

 ![Branding Hero](./branding/logo-no-background.png)
 ---
 Welcome to PebbleVault, the database that rocks! 🚀 Imagine a world where pebbles are more than just tiny stones; they are the building blocks of your data dreams.
 PebbleVault is a memory database with a MySQL twist, all wrapped up in the cozy, memory-safe blanket of Rust.
 It’s like having a pet rock collection, but for grown-ups with serious data needs!